Summer crochet – your ultimate bikini yarns guide. Part I.

 Let’s see what the manufacturer says about this yarn.
 “DROPS Cotton Light is a lovely soft yarn made from 50% cotton and 50% polyester micro.
-The microfibers are thinner than silk strands and they do not take up moisture.
+The micro fibers are thinner than silk strands and they do not take up moisture.
 This, combined with cotton, gives both summer and winter garments that breathe, have good shape stability and high durability”.
-They also indicate that due to its silky texture Cotton light tends to split, which I can confirm, although it isn't an issue once you get used to it.
-It is easy to work with (apart from that splitting), doesn’t require an overly small hook size (worsted weight), and comes in a variety of lovely colours.
+They also indicate that due to its silky texture Cotton light tends to split, which I can confirm, although it isn\’t an issue once you get used to it.
+It is easy to work with (apart from that splitting), doesn’t require an overly small hook size (worsted weight) and comes in a variety of lovely colours.
 Nice!
-Initially, I bought it with no intention of turning it into a bikini but then I decided it was a fairly good yarn to learn how to make one and I went for it.
-It took me one and a half skein for an S-size swimsuit.
+Initially I bought it with no intention of turning it into a bikini but then I decided it was a fairly good yarn to learn how to make one and I went for it.
+It took me one and a half skein for an S size swimsuit.

-Now about the most important question - what about the moisture.
+Now about the most important question – what about the moisture.
 What about it?
 Well, as you can see the manufacturer reassures us the yarn doesn’t take up moisture.
 I tested the yarn in the shower to make sure that even if it disappoints me, it wouldn’t be a very public disappointment.
 That and it’s still too cold to go for a dive in the sea.
 The result is not quite what one would expect after having read such a description because the yarn does take up moisture and thins out too.
 So whilst it is a great option for summer garments as well as bags, it will not do for a fully functional swimsuit.
-Alternatively, it can be used for a top crocheted in the single crochet stitch with a smaller hook (3 m instead of 4) in all the areas that you want to cover.
-Bikini bottoms are definitely out of the question because they simply fill up with moisture and start falling off almost as soon as they touch the water.
+Alternatively it can be used for a top crochet in the single crochet stitch with a smaller hook (3 m instead of 4) in all the areas that you want to cover.
+Bikini bottoms are definitely out of question because they simply fill up with moisture and start falling off almost as soon as they touch water.

 For some reason it is absent from the site of the manufacturer but it is a Katia (Spanish brand) yarn and it is a 87% cotton 13% polyester thread for 3,5-4,5 mm hooks.
 I would say that it is definitely for a 3 mm hook, because everything above that makes it too holey and we don’t want that for a bikini, do we?
 It is indeed stretchy but otherwise feels like a 100% cotton thread.
 It doesn’t split, lovely to work with and there is enough length in a 50 g skein for an S size bikini done in the double crochet stitch with scalloped edges.